kalraakshit042/kalraakshit042/README.md

 ### Hey, I'm Akshit 👋

-I care about the gap between what AI models can do and what is actually useful in production.
-Most AI products do not fail because the model is weak.
-They fail because the system is unreliable, edge cases were ignored, or nobody planned for what happens when the model is wrong.
+I’m interested in what it takes to make AI actually work in production.
+The model is usually the easy part.
+The hard part is building something reliable enough that people can trust it when the stakes are real.

 **Right now:** AI Product Manager at **Ikigai Labs** (backed by Khosla Ventures), building forecasting systems for enterprise supply chains where predictions feed directly into procurement decisions and errors can mean millions in misallocated inventory.